Homemade Ricotta Recipe

 - Be sure to refrain from stirring the mixture as it comes up to a simmer.
 This will ensure the curds stay nice and large and don't break up too much, which is what you want.

 - Use a hand held strainer to scoop out the curds and transfer them to the cheese cloth rather than pouring the whole pot of liquid into it.
-This will make straining the ricotta much faster and easier.
+This will make straining much faster and easier.

 - No cheese cloth?
 A coffee filter or a few layers of paper towels can work too.
 The paper towels can tear easily when wet, so handle them with care.